IEIT-Yuan/Yuan-2.0/README-EN.md

 ## Introduction

-Yuan2.0 is a new generation pre-trained model developed by IEI.
+Yuan2.0 is a new generation Fundamental Large Language Model developed by IEIT System.
 We have published all three models, Yuan 2.0-102B, Yuan 2.0-51B, and Yuan 2.0-2B.
 And we provide relevant scripts for pretraining, fine-tuning, and inference services for other developers.
 Yuan2.0 is based on Yuan1.0, utilizing a wider range of high-quality pre training data and instruction fine-tuning datasets to enhance the model's understanding of semantics, mathematics, reasoning, code, knowledge, and other aspects.

 ---